 avar – Axis variations table

-The axis variations table ('avar') is an optional table used in variable fonts that use OFF Font Variations mechanisms.
+The axis variations table ('avar') is an optional table used in variable fonts.
 It can be used to modify aspects of how a design varies for different instances along a particular design-variation axis.
 Specifically, it allows modification of the coordinate normalization that is used when processing variation data for a particular variation instance.

-The 'avar' table shall be used in combination with a font variations ('fvar') table and other required or optional tables used in variable fonts.
+The 'avar' table is used in combination with a font variations ('fvar') table and other required or optional tables used in variable fonts.

 Overview

-The 'fvar' table defines a range of design variations supported by a font — the font’s variation space.
-It specifies certain axes of variation that are used, and a range of supported values for each axis using scales appropriate to the nature of each axis.
-When processing a font’s variation data to derive glyph outlines or other values for a particular variation instance, the coordinates selected by the user must be mapped from the scales that are used to define the axes in the 'fvar' table to a normalized scale that is the same for every axis.

-A default normalization mapping is defined that maps the minimum, default and maximum values specified for each axis in the 'fvar' table to -1, 0, and 1, respectively, and that maps other values in between by linear interpolation between those values.
-The default mapping can be represented by the following pseudo-code.

-if (userValue < axisDefaultValue) { defaultNormalizedValue = -(axisDefault - userValue) / (axisDefault – axisMin); } else if (userValue > axisDefaultValue) { defaultNormalizedValue = (userValue – axisDefault) / (axisMax – axisDefault); } else { defaultNormalizedValue = 0; }
+The ‘fvar’ table defines a font’s axes and the numeric range for each axis supported by the font.
+The numeric range for each axis is defined in terms of a “user” scale appropriate to each axis.
+When processing a font’s variation data to derive glyph outlines or other values for an instance, the instance coordinate for each axis must be mapped from the user scale to a normalized scale.
+A default normalization is defined that maps the minimum, default and maximum user values in the ‘fvar’ table to -1, 0, and 1, respectively.
+(See 7.1.4 for a detailed specification.)if (userValue < axisDefaultValue) { defaultNormalizedValue = -(axisDefault - userValue) / (axisDefault – axisMin); } else if (userValue > axisDefaultValue) { defaultNormalizedValue = (userValue – axisDefault) / (axisMax – axisDefault); } else { defaultNormalizedValue = 0; }

-Take notice that, if the user selects an axis value that is outside the minimum/maximum range specified in the font, then the value used must be clamped to the minimum or maximum value.

-The default normalization uses a predefined mapping of three positions along each axis to particular values, dividing the overall range of each axis into two segments.
 If an 'avar' table is present, then the output of the default normalization can be further modified by allowing mappings to be defined for additional positions along each scale, creating multiple segments, with other values within each segment interpolated.
-The following figure illustrates an example of such a modification.
+The following figure illustrates an example of such a modification —the blue line shows the default mapping, with two segments, and the orange line shows the modified mapping, with additional segments.

 Figure 7.3: Example of 'avar'-modified normalization – horizontal axis is user scale, vertical axis is normalized scale